HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 The browser will cache this object for 600 seconds (as defined in the `Cache-Control` header), after which it will mark the object as stale.
 If the browser needs to use the file again, it requests the file from the server just as it did initially, but this time it includes an additional request header, called `If-Modified-Since`, which it sets to the value that was passed in the `Last-Modified` response header in the initial response:

-The browser will cache this object for 600 seconds (as defined in the `Cache-Control` header), after which it will mark the object as stale.
-If the browser needs to use the file again, it requests the file from the server just as it did initially, but this time it includes an additional request header, called `If-Modified-Since`, which it sets to the value that was passed in the `Last-Modified` response header in the initial response:

 <pre><code>> GET /index.html HTTP/2
 > Host: www.example.org
 > Accept: */*